mihdalal/robomimic/docs/miscellaneous/contributing.md

 -------
 Before submitting your contributions, make sure that the changes do not break existing functionalities.
 We have a handful of tests for verifying the correctness of the code.

-You can run all the tests with the following command in the tests folder of robomimic.
+You can run all the tests with the following command in the tests folder of manipgen_robomimic.
 Make sure that it does not throw any error before you proceed to the next step.
 Note that the tests can take a few minutes to run.

 ```sh
 $ bash test.sh